Samsung Galaxy Book Pro 360 5G review: An excellent coffee shop PC

 Samsung Galaxy Book Pro 360 5G basic features

 We're reviewing the Galaxy Pro 360 5G, a specialized 360-degree convertible that ships only with a 13.3-inch display option, the Mystic Silver color scheme, and the integrated 5G radio.
-It ships in one of two configurations: one with a Core i5-1130G7 for $1,399.99 (or $1,249.99 on Samsung.com at press time) or a more expensive $1,599.99 version with a Core i7-1160G7.
-(At Samsung, that model is listed as out of stock).
+In Australia it ships in one of two configurations: one with a Core i5-1135G7 for US$1,399.99 (AU$2,309) or a more expensive US$1,599.99 (AU$2,644.99) version with a Core i7-1165G7.
 The Core i7 model also offers more memory (16GB RAM) as well as a larger SSD option (up to 512GB).
-We found the Core i7 version at Best Buy for $1,399.99 at press time.
 Keep in mind that while a laptop with 8GB of RAM and 256GB of storage is perfectly serviceable, the available discounts may make the upgrade worthwhile.

 Both models ship with Samsung's include S Pen for inking, which saves some money, though there's no built-in holster.
 Otherwise, the unit we're reviewing requires purchasing one of our recommended USB-C hubs to connect to devices with a legacy USB-A connector.